 Newman and the Divine Origin of Conscience – Part 1 (III.B God’s Presence to Our Consciousness)

+In earlier posts, we discussed other versions of the argument from conscience.
 John Henry Newman brought this line of thought to a new level about eighty years later.
 Though he borrows the general structure of “existential inference” from Kant, he shifts the emphasis from an “obligation-imposing Subject outside ourselves” to an “interpersonal, caring, fatherly authority who is the source of goodness and law.”

 Unlike Kant, who moves from the good to God through two existential inferences, Newman uses five inferences (detailed below) – careful to distinguish his sense of conscience from other natural phenomena.